awsdocs/aws-systems-manager-user-guide/doc_source/sysman-patch-mw-console.md

 1. Choose **Register run command task**\.

-After the maintenance window task completes, you can view patch compliance details in the Systems Manager console on the **Managed Instances** page\.
+After the maintenance window task is complete, you can view patch compliance details in the Systems Manager console on the **Managed Instances** page\.
 In the filter bar, use the `AWS:PatchSummary` and `AWS:PatchCompliance` filters\.

 **Note**
 You can save your query by bookmarking the URL after you specify the filters\.